Ruth Wasserman Lande: Public activities

-In 2010, she completed the preparatory studies for a Ph.D in international relations at Oxford University's St. Anthony's College, returning to Israel to continue her research.
-Wasserman Lande lived for a decade in the Israeli Jewish-Arab city of Lod, where she and her husband, Aviv, were the founders of the Lod Community Foundation, which was founded in 2008.
-Volunteering with the foundation, she was instrumental in developing tourism, culture, education, and employment in the city.
+Wasserman Lande lived for a decade in the Israeli Jewish-Arab city of Lod, where she and her ex-husband, Aviv, were the founders of the Lod Community Foundation, which was founded in 2008.
+Volunteering with the foundation, she played a role in developing tourism, culture, education, and employment in the city.

 Upon returning to Israel, Wasserman Lande was appointed as the Deputy Director-General of the Federation of Local Authorities in Israel.
 She reached out to the international arena to identify foreign investors, empowerment opportunities, partners for cooperation, and people-to-people initiatives for local governments throughout Israel.
 Within this framework, she worked closely with cities in the periphery and the country's center, both Arab and Jewish, religious and secular, large and small.
-Here, she also set out-voluntarily- to create a model of emulation out of a Bedouin village in the North of the country, Shibli–Umm al-Ghanam, recruiting partners from the public and the private sectors-government ministries, philanthropists, the diplomatic core serving in Israel, businesspeople, both Jewish and Arab, the local leadership in the Bedouin village and the local community.
-All this was done with a group of volunteers, senior personalities from within the public service in Israel, which she recruited and led – during four years - towards the creation of game-changing initiatives and engines of growth within this municipality.
+Here, she also set out-voluntarily- to create a model of emulation out of a Bedouin village in the North of the country, Shibli–Umm al-Ghanam,.

-Wasserman Lande continues to closely follow and accompany the diverse Arab communities throughout Israel and the Middle East.

-Since her return from Egypt and until now, she often lectures at many prestigious universities worldwide.
-She has addressed the British parliament, senior delegations of US members of congress and other dignitaries visiting Israel, as well as Israeli diplomatic, educational, and economic circles.

 Since 2019, she has been writing a column in one of Israel's leading newspapers, Maariv, dealing with different angles of the Israeli Arab realm and the Middle East.
-She also often writes for the Jerusalem Report and the Jerusalem Post.